ubisoft/quartz-tezos-contracts/README.md

 Tezos smart contracts for [Ubisoft Quartz](https://quartz.ubisoft.com) NFT written in [Archetype](https://archetype-lang.org/).

 ## Architecture
 The Quartz NFT (also known as Digits) are non-fungible [FA2 tokens](https://tezos.b9lab.com/fa2).
-Token inting and transfer is supervised by a contract that guarantees the Quartz rules such as collection size, whitelisting and quotas.
+Token minting and transfer is supervised by a contract that guarantees the Quartz rules such as collection size, whitelisting and quotas.

 Each Quartz item type is referred here as an archetype.
 An archetype is a collection where each item has the same properties except for the unique serial number, owner and history.